ivyrecords11/winter-scarf-pilot-write/README.markdown

 # DUE TO : 25/09/??
-- Design/Evaluate learning of various SNN Reinforcement Learning models
+- Design/Evaluate learning of various SNN RL models

 # Libraries Used
 - PyTorch